Ottoman ironclad Hifz-ur Rahman: Service history

 The Khedivate of Egypt, an autonomous tributary state of the Ottoman Empire, awarded the contract for Hifz-ur Rahman to the Forges et Chantiers de la Gironde shipyard in Bordeaux in 1867, where her keel was laid down the following year.
 Egyptian efforts to assert their independence angered Sultan Abdülaziz, who, on 5 June 1867, demanded Egypt surrender all of the ironclads ordered from foreign shipyards.
 After lengthy negotiations, the vessel was formally transferred to the Ottoman Empire on 29 August 1868.
 Her completed hull was launched in 1869 and fitting-out work was completed by 1870, when sea trials began.
 Later that year, Hifz-ur Rahman, meaning "Merciful Protector", was commissioned into the Ottoman fleet in March.

 Upon completion, Hifz-ur Rahman and the other ironclads then being built in Britain and France were sent to Crete to assist in the aftermath of the Cretan Revolt of 1866–1869.
 During this period, the Ottoman fleet, under Hobart Pasha, remained largely inactive, with training confined to reading translated British instruction manuals.
 Hifz-ur Rahman was assigned to the II Squadron of the Asiatic Fleet, along with her sister ship Lütf-ü Celil and the ironclads Avnillah and Muin-i Zafer.
 Early in the ship's career, the Ottoman ironclad fleet was activated every summer for short cruises from the Golden Horn to the Bosporus to ensure their propulsion systems were in operable condition.
 In 1875, the ship received a single 120 mm gun manufactured by Krupp.

 The Ottoman fleet began mobilizing in September 1876 to prepare for a conflict with Russia, as tensions with the country had been growing for several years, an insurrection had begun in Ottoman Bosnia in mid-1875, and Serbia had declared war on the Ottoman Empire in July 1876.
 The Russo-Turkish War began on 24 April 1877 with a Russian declaration of war.
-At the start of the war, Hifz-ur Rahman and Lüft-ü Celil were assigned to the Danube Squadron, where they were tasked with preventing Russian forces from crossing the river.
+At the start of the war, Hifz-ur Rahman and Lütf-ü Celil were assigned to the Danube Squadron, where they were tasked with preventing Russian forces from crossing the river.
 Hifz-ur Rahman was stationed at the port of Sulina at the mouth of the Danube, along with the ironclads Muin-i Zafer and Asar-i Şevket.
 The ships were tasked with defending the seaward approach to the port, supporting three coastal fortifications.
 Starting in November, a Russian flotilla of small vessels attempted to lay a minefield off Sulina to block the Ottoman vessels.
 After the ironclad Mukaddeme-i Hayir drove off the minelayers on 8 November, the Russians returned with mortar-equipped gunboats the next day.
 In the ensuing engagement, Hifz-ur Rahman was hit once by a shell that struck one of her boilers, forcing her to withdraw.